javigs82/ansible-role-clickhouse/README.md

 This role is in charge of configuring & installing a clickhouse cluster with N shard and M replicas.
 At this moment only `centos7` is implemented.

-The cluster is built based on ansible inventory groups akka **inventory patterns**, so following groups are mandatory to run the cluster:
+The cluster is built based on ansible inventory groups aka **inventory patterns**, so following groups are mandatory to run the cluster:

  - **clickhouse**: contains all clickhouse inventory hosts.
 These host must set their hostname like: `ch01-shard01-replica01` with regex like: `^ch\\d{2}-shard\\d{2}-replica\\d{2}`